signejohansson/InfoCom-LP2-Lab2/README.md

 ```
 python3 pi_controller.py
 ```
-You need to replace `pi_controller.py` with the one you created in Part 1, but keey `SERVER_URL` the same as in the file provied in this lab.
+You can replace `pi_controller.py` with the one you created in Part 1, but keep `SERVER_URL` the same as in the file provied in this lab.

 Note: Don't user `python3 build.py` to run the webserver, since this does not porvide all the functionalities requied by the application.